 Nearly two dozen countries—including England, Australia, and Japan—have prohibited or severely restricted veterinarians from performing the painful, permanently crippling, and mutilating procedure.
 Recently the state of New Jersey’s Assembly has approved a bill that criminalizes the declawing of cats.
 More states will follow.

 Many compassionate veterinarians refuse to declaw cats, even in areas where the procedure is legal, because declawing is cruel and of no benefit to cats—and it violates veterinarians’ oath to “do no harm.”

-With a little bit of patience and effort, it’s easy to keep cats from shredding couches and curtains—without resorting to cruel declawing surgery.
+With a little bit of patience, some understanding (read the section on furnishing scratching in Pam Johnson-Bennett’s book, “Cat Wise”) and effort, it’s easy to keep cats from shredding couches and curtains—without resorting to cruel declawing surgery.
 Here is an article on clipping your cats’ nails, with a video.